 - 1/4 teaspoon citric acid OR 2 teaspoons lemon (or lime) juice

 Add the quart of tepid water to the vase.
 In a small cup or bowl, mix the sugar, bleach, and citric acid (or lemon/lime juice) together until the sugar looks almost dissolved.
 Add this mixture to your vase of water.
 Stir, and immediately add freshly cut flowers.
 Enjoy their beauty all week long, possibly even longer!

 This flower food is super easy to make using common pantry items.
 Try it!
-You’ll never see prematurely drooping blooms ever again and that means much longer last fragrant cut flower bouquets.
+You’ll never see prematurely drooping blooms again and that means much longer lasting fragrant cut flower bouquets.